jack4Lindsay/tag/README.md

 - Fixed the stun-tag trading problem, where the person who was just tagged is stunned, but still able to transfer the tagging ability.
 Caused lots of double tagging to happen, props to XKainerX, Sentience, and Its_Jamt for helping with this and being good test rats! (just kidding, their test mice, much more sophisticated)

+3.12:

+- Added a halloween killer outfit!
+Also very slightly changed the Santa outfit
+- Added arrows that are togglable to show other runners's locations.
+It only will display for other runners, otehrwise the tagger would have a huge leg up! this just allows people to be able to group up more or avoid other players to avoid attention
+- Added another box that shows up for the controls, showing the controls for toggling the arrow locators and for starting a game as the host